heyjochen/Posters-Chicago/README.md

 ## Lessons Learned:
++ One thing I learned was to use Promises and callback to promisify the load of images.
+This is better in terms of accesablity as users on slow networks won't see the related text before the image is fully loaded.

-I was able to extract the artworks Dominant color as an HSL value and used that to style the text-shadow of each Text element in addition to a transparency value of 50%.
++ I was also able to extract the artworks Dominant color as an HSL value and used that to style the text-shadow of each Text element in addition to a transparency value of 50%.

-The Chicago Art Institute's API returnd information about every artwork in their collection.
++ The Chicago Art Institute's API returnd information about every artwork in their collection.
 One of the properties was formatted in a way that included a line break using '\n'.
 To make use of this in my HTML, I had to put a property of white-space with a value of pre-line on the respective text element.
 Per MDN definition:
 "Sequences of white space are collapsed.
 Lines are broken at newline characters, at <br>, and as necessary to fill line boxes."